Tomcli/Stock-Price-Indicator/README.md

 - Authentication: Replace `quandl.ApiConfig.api_key = 'YOURAPIKEY'` to your own Quandl API key in **data.py**.
 Strongly recommend replacing this with your own API key since the current API key in data.py is shared with the public.
 - Libraries: Must have `quandl`, `yahoo-finance`, `parse`, `numpy`, `pandas`, and `matplotlib` installed to your python interpreter.
 - Installation: The installation instructions are for OS X and Linux users.
 Windows users need to install a terminal that runs Unix commands.
-- Known Bug: Since there are limited queries for real-time stock information, sometimes it will query the data from previous trade day.
+- Known Bug: Since there are limited queries for real-time stock information, sometimes it will query the data from previous trade day or even return Null.
 Therefore, you may want to put down your real time stock information manually for accurate predictions.

 ## Installation